anubhavsrivastava/react-for-electron-only/README.md

 | true  | if code is executed on Electron     |                                           |
 | false | if code is not executed on Electron | implies both browser and server execution |

+---

+## Contribution

+Suggestions and PRs are welcome!

+Please create issue or open PR request for contribution.

+---

 ## License

 [![Open Source Love](https://badges.frapsoft.com/os/mit/mit.svg?v=102)](LICENSE)